NiuTrans/LanguageCodes/README.md

-- ### Multi-lingual Data Shared by MT conference：
+- ### Multi-lingual Data Shared by MT Conference：

   ##### [CCMT](http://nlp.nju.edu.cn/cwmt2018/)	A dataset of parallel sentences in the textual content of Wikipedia for all possible language pairs in 85 languages.
 It extracts 135 million parallel sentences for 1620 different language pairs, out of which only 34 million are aligned with English.

-  ##### [PAWS-X](https://github.com/google-research-datasets/paws/tree/master/pawsx)	A cross-lingual adversarial dataset for paraphrase identification.
+  ##### [WMT](https://github.com/google-research-datasets/paws/tree/master/pawsx)	A cross-lingual adversarial dataset for paraphrase identification.
 It contains 23,659 human translated PAWS evaluation pairs and 296,406 machine translated training pairs in six typologically distinct languages: French, Spanish, German, Chinese, Japanese, and Korean.
 All translated pairs are sourced from examples in PAWS-Wiki.

+  ##### [NIST](https://github.com/qhungngo/EVBCorpus)	A multi-layer English-Vietnamese bilingual corpus for studying tasks in comparative linguistics.
+It contains over 20 million words from 15 bilingual books, 100 parallel English-Vietnamese/Vietnamese-English texts, 250 parallel law and ordinance texts, 5,000 news articles, and 2,000 film subtitles.

+##### [IWSLT](http://lotus.kuee.kyoto-u.ac.jp/WAT/)	A multi-layer English-Vietnamese bilingual corpus for studying tasks in comparative linguistics.
+It contains over 20 million words from 15 bilingual books, 100 parallel English-Vietnamese/Vietnamese-English texts, 250 parallel law and ordinance texts, 5,000 news articles, and 2,000 film subtitles.

+##### [WAT](http://lotus.kuee.kyoto-u.ac.jp/WAT/)	A multi-layer English-Vietnamese bilingual corpus for studying tasks in comparative linguistics.
+It contains over 20 million words from 15 bilingual books, 100 parallel English-Vietnamese/Vietnamese-English texts, 250 parallel law and ordinance texts, 5,000 news articles, and 2,000 film subtitles.

-  ##### [EVBCorpus](https://github.com/qhungngo/EVBCorpus)	A multi-layer English-Vietnamese bilingual corpus for studying tasks in comparative linguistics.
+##### [NTCIR](https://github.com/qhungngo/EVBCorpus)	A multi-layer English-Vietnamese bilingual corpus for studying tasks in comparative linguistics.
 It contains over 20 million words from 15 bilingual books, 100 parallel English-Vietnamese/Vietnamese-English texts, 250 parallel law and ordinance texts, 5,000 news articles, and 2,000 film subtitles.

 ## References